dustyroom-studio/quibli-doc/_docs/what-is-quibli-a-brief-overview.md

 In addition to the shaders, and post effects, we included the tools used in making the [Demo scenes](demo-scenes).
 All the foliage models were made with [Foliage Generator](foliage-generator), a flexible tool for creating and modifying anime-looking plants.
 The stretched wires between the electric poles in the [City](demo-scenes#city-scene) demo scene, for example, are generated and can be modified in the Unity Editor using the [Curve Renderer](curve-renderer) tool.

+Quibli is easy to use and is beginner friendly.
+However, the foliage and cloud generating tools may have a slightly steep learning curve for complete beginners.

 ## Requirements

   * Unity version 2020.3.1f1 or higher;